ECCC-ASTD-MRD/midas-benchmarks/README.md

 ### Note on the MIDAS code

 This particular project is using a special version of MIDAS which removes the dependency on SQLite files.
-It is the branch `for-benchmark`.
+It is the branch `benchmark`.

 ## Launching the program